Start: 9 September 2017

-'Mindfulness: Theory and Practice for Schools' is one NTI subject distinctively tailored for School Teachers.
-This BOSTES accredited program looks at the variety of applications of mindfulness in the school environment, and examines how teachers can use mindfulness in the creation and maintenance of supportive, safe and effective learning environments.
+'Mindfulness: Theory and Practice for Schools' is a two-day workshop distinctively tailored for school teachers.
+This NESA accredited program looks at the variety of applications of mindfulness in the school environment and examines how teachers can use mindfulness in the creation and maintenance of supportive, safe and effective learning environments.

 'Mindfulness: Theory and Practice for Schools' and looks at the variety of applications of mindfulness in the school environment.